syncfusion-content/blazor-docs/blazor/gantt-chart/data-binding.md

 ## Remote Data

-To bind remote data to Gantt component, assign service data as an instance of [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the `DataSource` property or by using[SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.
+To bind remote data to Gantt component, assign service data as an instance of [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) to the `DataSource` property or by using `SfDataManager` component.
 To interact with remote data source, provide the endpoint **Url**.

  > When using [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) for data binding,  the **TValue** must be provided explicitly in the Gantt component.
 > By default, [SfDataManager](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) uses **ODataAdaptor** for remote data-binding.